reflectoring/reflectoring.github.io/content/blog/2024/2024-05-05-spring-cloud-aws-s3.md

 * Configure a strategy to wait for the log **`"Executed init-s3-bucket.sh"`** to be printed, as defined in our init script.
 * Dynamically define the AWS configuration properties needed by our applications in order to create the required S3 related beans using **`@DynamicPropertySource`**.

-In our `@DynamicPropertySource` code block, we have declared an additional `spring.cloud.aws.s3.endpoint` property that was not present in our main `application.yaml` file.
+Our `@DynamicPropertySource` code block declares an additional `spring.cloud.aws.s3.endpoint` property, which is not present in the main `application.yaml` file.

-This property is necessary when connecting to the S3 bucket `reflectoring-bucket` created inside the LocalStack container, as it requires a specific endpoint URL.
-However, when connecting to an actual provisioned S3 bucket in AWS, specifying an endpoint URL is not needed, as it automatically uses the default endpoint for each service in the configured AWS Region.
+This property is necessary when connecting to the LocalStack container's S3 bucket, `reflectoring-bucket`, as it requires a specific endpoint URL.
+However, when connecting to an actual AWS S3 bucket, specifying an endpoint URL is not required.
+AWS automatically uses the default endpoint for each service in the configured region.

 This LocalStack container will be automatically destroyed post test suite execution, hence we do not need to worry about manual cleanups.